Zemma Productions was formed in 2014 by Zach Marion and Emma Kragen during their final year of graduate film school at

 Before moving to LA in 2012, I served as the Head of TV Development for Video Arts Studios in Fargo, North Dakota as Head of TV Development.
-While there, I produced Births Beyond Belief, an hour-long documentary exploring unusual home-birth rituals across the U.S., which aired on Discovery Health in June 2009.
+While there, I produced Births Beyond Belief, an hour-long documentary exploring unusual home-birth rituals across the U.S., which aired on Discovery Health and TLC.

 Cinematographer / Producer

 I am an LA native with an MFA in Cinematography from UCLA and a BA in American Studies from UC Berkeley.
 I am a recipient of both the Motion Picture Association of America Award and the Lisa Wiegand Fellowship in Cinematography.
 Recently , I was featured in Variety's 110 Students to Watch.

 In 2014, I traveled to Antarctica with environmentalist Robert Swan and his organization, 2041, to film a short documentary and video blog for UCLA.
 I am currently in pre-production on a feature adaptation of James Franco's novel, Actor's Anonymous, that is being produced by Rabbit Bandini Productions and James Franco.

 I was first introduced to the film industry when a book I wrote at age 7, The Twelve Dogs of Christmas, was made into a feature-length film in 2003.
 The book has since gone on to sell over 600,000 copies worldwide.
 In 2012, the film spawned a sequel distributed by Sony Pictures.
 During production of the first film, I shot a behind-the-scenes documentary that was included on the DVD.
 From this experience, I knew I wanted to make films.